AdrianaPineda/harry-potter-app/README.md

 This repository contains an iOS app that displays Harry Potter's characters:

 -   The main view displays list of characters names.
--   When clicking a certain character name, the character detail view is shown.
+-   When clicking a certain character name, the character's detail view is shown.

 Harry Potter characters are fetched from the [Potter API](https://www.potterapi.com/)